-For FY2007, President Bush requests \$543.32 million for violence against women programs, of which \$366.12 million and \$177.20 million would be for programs administered by DOJ and HHS, respectively.
-The Administration requests \$172.99 million for STOP grants, of which \$2.48 million is for the National Institute of Justice for research and evaluation of violence against women and \$14.86 million is for transitional housing assistance grants; the President does not request funding for the Safe Start Program (Office of Juvenile Justice and Delinquency Prevention) which is authorized at \$10 million.
-The President's request for HHS-administered programs includes \$125 million for battered women's shelters and \$3 million for the domestic violence hotline.
-For FY2007, VAWA 2005 authorizes total funding of \$1 billion for violence against women programs, of which \$675 million is for programs administered by DOJ and \$325 million for programs administered by HHS.
+For FY2007, President Bush requested \$543.32 million for violence against women programs, of which \$366.12 million and \$177.20 million would have been for programs administered by DOJ and HHS, respectively.
+The Administration requested \$172.99 million for STOP grants, of which \$2.48 million was for the National Institute of Justice for research and evaluation of violence against women and \$14.86 million was for transitional housing assistance grants; the President did not request funding for the Safe Start Program (Office of Juvenile Justice and Delinquency Prevention) which was authorized at \$10 million.
+The President's request for HHS-administered programs included \$125 million for battered women's shelters and \$3 million for the domestic violence against women programs, of which \$675 million is for programs administered by DOJ and \$325 million for programs administered by HHS.
 (See Table 3.)